UrbanMonastics/Source-Text-Parser/README.md

 	Do we place liturgical markers within HTML tags, or just place them directly into the document.
 *	**setSelahHTML( *bool* )** default: false
 	Do we wrap the term Selah in html for easier styling.
-*	**setSuppressAlleluia( *bool* )** default: false
+*	**setSuppressAlleluia( *bool*, *string AlleluiaTerm* )** default: false, Alleluia
 	During the season of Lent the use of the word Alleluia is suppressed.
 Enabling this option will remove any line where the only text is the word Alleluia.
+You may also define the alleluia term to look for in the texts for broader language support.
 *	**setTitlesEnabled( *bool* )** default: false
 	Do we place any titles from the `text.json` document into the output
 *	**setFootnotesEnabled( *bool* )** default: false